run-ai/docs/docs/admin/admin-ui-setup/department-setup.md

 ### Assigning Projects to Departments

-Under __Projects__ edit an existing Project, you will see a new __Department__ drop down with which you can associate a Project with a Department.
+Under __Projects__ edit an existing Project.
+You will see a new **Department** drop-down with which you can associate a Project with a Department.